hoitomt/widget_example/README.md

 #Widget Example
-This repo contains two separate sinatra projects
+This repo contains two separate ruby/sinatra projects

   1. Widget server - This will run the widget server on port 3030
   2. Widget consumer - This will run the consumer on port 5001